YangParky/Point-MaDi/README.md

 ## License

-ReCon is released under MIT License.
+Point-MaDi is released under MIT License.
 See the [LICENSE](./LICENSE) file for more details.
 Besides, the licensing information for `pointnet2` modules is available [here](https://github.com/erikwijmans/Pointnet2_PyTorch/blob/master/UNLICENSE).

 ## Acknowledgements